 And while remote working has become the norm due to current conditions, one Danish company has been on top of it for a few years.
 Pento’s goal is to deliver a payroll system that is more efficient and transparent.
 Companies will have access to a more convenient channel, while workers will benefit from seeing a more in-depth approach to receiving their compensation.

 Pento is already used by over a thousand companies in Denmark and has already amassed nearly $3 million in funding.
-The company’s philosophy regarding remote working is commendable because they have been using that model ever since, making their current working operations stand effective amidst hurdles.
+The company’s philosophy regarding remote working is commendable because they have been using that model ever since.
+Thus making their current working operations stand effective amidst hurdles.

 There are a lot of conversations about the threat of nuclear power.
 However, brilliant minds in Copenhagen are taking a new approach to this, seeing it as a way to innovate things for society.
 Instead of building a threat, for Seaborg, nuclear power is a tool to save our planet from being barren.
 Fossil fuels are among the most unsustainable energy sources, and this company seeks to introduce a more cost-efficient and safer alternative.

 To achieve this goal, Seaborg employs the most brilliant minds to work non-stop at their Copenhagen base.
 Since 2015, the start-up has enjoyed the attention of several investors.
 It is one of the businesses to watch out for in terms of growth and promise.